-In 2020, Badur Foundation launched the latest edition of its Social Enterprise Development Programme, which supports organisations and informal teams working in impoverished communities to develop viable and sustainable social enterprise ideas, or to improve their existing social enterprise to reach long-term sustainability.
+In 2020, Badur Foundation launched the latest round of its Social Enterprise Development Programme, which supports organisations and informal teams working in impoverished communities to develop viable and sustainable social enterprise ideas, or to improve their existing social enterprise to reach long-term sustainability.
 The programme is carried out in partnership with SIMPACT.

 The Call for Application was launched in January 2020 and 29 applications were received.
 After a thorough assessment of the applications including field visits, Badur selected the participants of the Programme and commissioned SIMPACT to provide four-months of training focusing on idea generation, validation and business planning.
 Due to COVID-19, delivery of the training sessions was delayed until September 2020 and they were held online.